The Transmitter

 A scientific fraud.
 An investigation.
 A lab in recovery.

-*Winner of the 2025 Grand Neal Award, Neal Award for best single article and AZBEES Silver National Award for impact/investigative
+*Winner of the 2025 AAAS Kavli Science Journalism Gold Award, Small Outlet; the Grand Neal Award; the Neal Award for best single article; the Tabbies Gold award for best feature article; and the AZBEES Silver National Award for impact/investigative.

 Cephalopods, vision’s next frontier